Discover Old Quebec: What's the best way to experience Old Quebec?

 What to do in Quebec in winter?

-Even if the winter in Quebec is cold, one enjoys it.
-You can experience it for example at the Winter Carnival and watch the Quebecers crossing the frozen river in boats.
-Museums and other sights are worth a visit.
-The Ice Hotel is located just a few kilometers outside of Quebec City.
-You can go ice fishing or go dog sledding.
+Even if the winter in Quebec is cold, you can still enjoy it.
+You can experience it, for example, at the Winter Carnival and watch the Quebecers cross the frozen river in boats.
+Museums as well as other sights are worth a visit.
+The ice hotel is located just a few kilometers outside of Quebec City.
+You can also go ice fishing or go on a dog sled tour.

 Quebec City on other travel bloggers